We live in a hyperconnected world where the word ‘smart’ is commonplace in everyday vernacular.

-Finally, virtual assistants can serve as your personal search engines whenever you need answers fast.
+Finally, digital assistants can serve as your personal search engines whenever you need answers fast.

 Although smart devices can be handy when used autonomously, you can only appreciate the beauty of the technology once you weave them together seamlessly into a smart home.

 Creating automated smart home workflows is like programming your own house to cater to your every need.
-It doesn’t matter if you’re just waking up, coming home from work, or enjoying the company of your family — with the right combination of devices, there’s always a way to create something new and amazing in your smart home.
+With the right combination of devices, there’s always a way to create something new and amazing in your smart home.